yegor256/mailanes/README.md

 # The FROM field of all letters to be sent from this
 # Lane.
 This can be overwritten by each individual Letter.
 from: Yegor Bugayenko <yegor256@gmail.com>
+# The CC of the email to be sent
+cc:
+  - Yegor Bugayenko <yegor256@gmail.com>
+# The BCC of the email to be sent
+bcc:
+  - Yegor Bugayenko <yegor256@gmail.com>
 # SMTP parameters of the email sending server
 smtp:
   host: email-smtp.us-east-1.amazonaws.com